agoulddesign/krita-bg-remove-bria/README.md

 ## About

 - BriaAI uses ethically trained, licensed material for their AI models, ensuring no copyright or ethical concerns.
-- This plugin is not affiliated with BriaAI.
+- This plugin is not affiliated with BriaAI or Krita.
 - Created primarily with AI assistance – optimizations welcome!
 Feel free to fork or submit pull requests.

 ## Compatibility